DaniTheHack3r/eJPT-certification/09_practical_notes/02_enumeration.md

 # Enumeration Notes

+**Note**: Remember to ALWAYS execute the commands that brings help every time you use a new tool.

 - It is a good idea to follow tracks when enumerating.
 At the end, you will not always know how to hack a machine, so, open your mind and try to follow documentation, deprecated methods, hacktricks, exploit-db, and gather all the information you can to then connect the points.

 - If you get inital access during your recon/enumeration phase, don't look anywhere else, try to gather all the information you could from the exposed machine, you can check other technical details later.